-The Oracle ADF Desktop Integration module uses adfdi-common object for client-side logging.
+You can configure ADF Desktop Integration to save logs of triggered events on the client.
 By default, no log files are generated.
-For more information about adfdi-common object, see Section C.3.2.3, "What You May Need to Know About adfdi-common Object".
+For more information about how to configure the Oracle ADF Desktop Integration module to save logs, see Section C.3.2.1, "How to Configure ADF Desktop Integration to Save Logs.".